crossbario/autobahn-js/doc/tutorial_pubsub.rst

 * We define (line 2) a WAMP/WebSocket connection with the minimum amount of necessary parameters

    * The WebSockets address to connect to.
 This starts with the WebSockets protocol prefix 'ws' (instead of 'http' for regular web traffic), and here is the localhost on port 9000.
-It could equally be the IP of the machine you run the server on.
+It could equally be the IP of the machine you run the router on.
    * The WAMP realm to connect to.
-Realms are used to group connections to a WAMP server together, and to e.g. apply permissions to them.
-With our demo server, we are free to chose a realm name.
+Realms are used to group connections to a WAMP router together, and to e.g. apply permissions to them.
+With our demo router, we are free to chose a realm name.

 * We set up an 'onopen' handler, i.e. a function to execute once a connection has been established (starting at line 8).
 This is passed an object through which we can interact with the established WAMP/WebSocket session.
 * We open the WAMP/WebSocket connection (line 13).